Eye Movement Desensitization and Reprocessing Therapy

 Is Eye Movement Desensitization and Reprocessing Therapy Effective?

-Studies largely support the effectiveness of EMDR in treatment of PTSD.
-In one study, “the patients on EMDR did substantially better than those on either Prozac or the placebo: After eight EMDR sessions one in four were completely cured (their PTSD scores had dropped to negligible levels), compared with one in ten of the Prozac group.
-But the real difference occurred over time: When we interviewed our subjects eight months later, 60 percent of those who had received EMDR scored as being completely cured” (Van der Kolk, Bessel, 2015).
+“The patients on EMDR did substantially better than those on either Prozac or the placebo: After eight EMDR sessions one in four were completely cured (their PTSD scores had dropped to negligible levels), compared with one in ten of the Prozac group.
+But the real difference occurred over time: When we interviewed our subjects eight months later, 60 percent of those who had received EMDR scored as being completely cured” (van der Kolk, Bessel, 2015).

-EMDR is considered a credible therapy by the World Health Organization, International Society for Traumatic Stress Studies, American Psychiatric Society, VA and DoD, National Institute of health and Care Excellence, and the High Commission for Refugees, to only name a few (Farrell & Rydberg, 2022).
+EMDR is considered a credible therapy by the World Health Organization, International Society for Traumatic Stress Studies, American Psychiatric Society, VA and DoD, National Institute of Health and Care Excellence, and the High Commission for Refugees, to only name a few (Farrell & Rydberg, 2022).

-As of 2019, “there were more than 30 published random control trials on the treatment of adults and children with PTSD symptoms.”
+As of 2019, there were more than 30 published random control trials on “the treatment of adults and children with PTSD symptoms.”
 Many meta-analysis of these studies “reported that EMDR therapy is an efficacious treatment for PTSD and it is recommended in numerous treatment guidelines” (Laliotis, 2021).

 What Is a Typical EMDR Session Like?